 Negotiated Certificates include a Time Certificate or Demand Certificate issued to an Investor who invests over \$250,000 with TSF.
 The interest rate to be paid on Keystone Certificates will be higher than the usual rates and will be specially negotiated between the Investor and TSF.
-If the balance of the Certificate falls below \$250,000, the balance of such Certificate may be fully redeemed without notice to the Investor or, in lieu of such full redemption, the interest rate may be reduced to the then current rate applicable to Demand Certificates.
+If the balance of the Certificate falls below \$250,000, the balance of such Certificate may be fully redeemed without notice to the Investor or, in lieu of such full redemption, the interest rate may be reduced to the then applicable rate for a like Demand Certificate or Time Certificate.